vladris/pixie/README.md

 # Implementation Notes

 Pixie VM is fully implemented in the header `pixie.h`. `pixie.cpp` provides a simple way to load a program from a file.
-Expected format of a program is a text file consisting of any number of 16 bit unsigned integers separated by spaces.
+Expected format of a program is a text file consisting of any number of 16 bit unsigned integers separated by spaces. `pixie.cpp` instantiates a VM and connects stdin to input port 0 and stdout to output port 0.

 The project comes with a VS solution file.
 Pixie uses C++17 std::variant so it requires a compiler/STL which supports this type.